Restaurant Used Oil Collection

 Can the Beverly Hills Fire Department inspect us for used oil storage

 BHFD has independent enforcement authority and an active inspection program.
-Improperly stored used oil — wrong container, overfilled, outdoor placement — can surface as a fire hazard citation on top of any CalRecycle violation.
+Improperly stored used oil — wrong container, overfilled, outdoor placement — can surface as a fire hazard citation on top of any CDFA violation.
 Documentation of compliant collection is the clean answer to both agencies.

 What related services should we coordinate with used oil collection